-step in conserving nature, and clean cooking projects do so while improving the lives of those
+step in conserving nature, and clean cooking projects do so while improving the lives of those stoves into homes.
+Working with communities to

 Locations: South Africa

 Rimba Raya Biodiversity Reserve REDD

 Locations: Borneo, Indonesia

 This Reducing Emissions from Deforestation and Forest Degradation (REDD+) project preserves carbon-dense tropical peat swamp by helping to halt the deforestation of roughly 65,000 hectares of forest which was originally slated for conversion to palm oil plantations.
 The project focuses on both community development - encompassing 2,500 households living within the project area - and biodiversity conservation, particularly the protection of the 105,000 endangered Borneo Orangutans.
 The project actively engages local communities to improve food security, income opportunities, health care, and education.